zvictor/tina.io/content/docs/tina-cloud/client.md

 - You need to duplicate your content model definitions as Tina forms, and you need to make sure they generate the same data types.
 - You'll need a form for each record you fetch, and in many CMSs this is abstracted away behind a GraphQL API (more on this below)

+## The solution: Automatic form generation from the Tina Cloud client

 We hope to offer the best of both options, using Tina forms while still having a single source of truth and the full power of a proper CMS all wrapped up under an expressive GraphQL API.

 So to continue on with the code samples from above, passing the query and variables into the `useGraphqlForms` hook will initialize a form for each node in the query: